How to Become a Police Officer or Detective

 Fish and game wardens typically need a bachelor’s degree; desirable fields of study include wildlife science, biology, or natural resources management.
 Federal Wildlife Officers and some state-level fish and game wardens typically do not need a bachelor’s degree.

 Federal agencies such as the Federal Bureau of Investigation may require prospective detectives and investigators to have a bachelor's degree.

 Many applicants for entry-level police jobs have completed some college coursework, and a significant number are college graduates.

 Candidates for law enforcement appointment usually attend a training academy before becoming an officer.
 Training includes classroom instruction in state and local laws and constitutional law, civil rights, and police ethics.
 Recruits also receive training and supervised experience in subjects such as patrol, traffic control, firearm use, self-defense, first aid, and emergency response.

 Federal law enforcement agents undergo extensive training, usually at the U.S. Marine Corps base in Quantico, Virginia, or at a Federal Law Enforcement Training Center.

 Work Experience in a Related Occupation

 Some police departments have cadet programs for people interested in a career in law enforcement who do not yet meet age requirements for becoming an officer.
 These cadets do clerical work and attend classes until they reach the minimum age requirement and can apply for a position with the regular force.
-Military or police experience may be considered beneficial for potential cadets.
+Military or police experience may be considered beneficial for prospective cadets.

 Perceptiveness.
-Officers, detectives, and fish and game wardens must be able to anticipate a person’s reactions and understand why people act a certain way.
+Officers, detectives, and fish and game wardens must be able to anticipate people’s reactions and understand why they act a certain way.

 Physical stamina.
-Officers and detectives must be in good physical shape, both to pass required tests for entry into the field, and to keep up with the daily rigors of the job.
+Officers and detectives must be in good physical shape, both to pass required tests for entry into the field and to keep up with the daily rigors of the job.